 Common Beargrass Plant Info

-Beargrass has slender grass-like stems that may get 3 feet (91 m.) long.
+Beargrass has slender grass-like stems that may get 3 feet (1 m.) long.
 It is an evergreen perennial that is found in open woods, sunny clearings in dry or wet soil.
 It is primarily in cool, subalpine zones.
-The flowers occur on a thick fleshy stem that can get up to 6 feet (1.8 m.) in height.
-The flowers are a thick cluster of scented white tiny blooms.
+The flowers occur on a thick, fleshy stem that can get up to 6 feet (2 m.) in height.
+The flowers are a thick cluster of scented, white, tiny blooms.
 Depending upon which cultivar, the scent is reminiscent of lilacs or musty old socks.
 The fruits are 3-lobed dry capsules.

 How to Grow Beargrass